How To Read an Object

 • an opportunity to examine a selection of objects from the museum collections

-How to Read an Object is a collaboration between ORIAS and the Phoebe A. Hearst Museum of Anthropology, located on the UC Berkeley campus.
-Workshops take place once per semester at the Hearst Museum, unless otherwise specified.
-Repeat attendance is welcomed and encouraged!
+How to Read an Object was a collaboration between ORIAS and the Phoebe A. Hearst Museum of Anthropology, located on the UC Berkeley campus.

 photo credit: diffendale Painted tomb (1799) from Sarno: bronze belt and fittings from first inhumation via photopin (license)